OUR RANGE OF SERVICES

 Localizing Dates and Currency

 The official formatting of dates in Mainland China is YYYY/MM/DD, and the official currency is the Renminbi (RMB) or Chinese Yuan (CNY).
 In Hong Kong, the official formatting of dates is DD/MM/YYYY or MM/DD/YYYY, and the official currency is the Hong Kong Dollar (HKD).
+Working with a Chinese translation agency will ensure accurate localization of dates and currency formats to meet the specific requirements of each region.

 When clients reach out to us, we often hear “Mandarin” and “Cantonese” used instead of “Simplified Chinese” and “Traditional Chinese.”
 Here, we’ll give a brief overview of when they should be used.